desarrollonetcardenas/js-understanding-weird-parts/definitions-and-concepts.md

-Is a function which is to be executed after another function has finished execution Is a function which is to be executed after another function has finished execution
+Is a function which is to be executed after another function has finished execution Is a function which is to be executed after another function has finished execution Callback is a function which is to be executed after another function has finished execution callback is a function which is to be executed after another function has finished execution callback is funcinot which is to be executed after another function has execution finished callback is a function which is to be executed afer anocther function hasexecution finished callback is a function which is to be ecexuted after another function has execution finished callback is a function which is to be executed after another function has execution finished callback is a function which is to be executed after another function has execution finished callback is a function which is to be executed after another function has finished execution

 **Objects**<br>
 An object is a collection of name-value pairs